ostdotcom/website-docupony/kit/api/source/index.html.md

 // The config field is optional
 $configParams = array();
-// This is the timeout in seconds for which the socket connection will remain open
+// Request timeout in seconds.
+Default is 10 seconds.
 $configParams["timeout"] = 15;
 $params["config"] = $configParams;